thiippal/abulafia/README.md

 ## Introduction

-With **abulafia** you can create crowdsourcing tasks using pre-defined task interfaces and YAML configuration files.
-Combine different tasks into pipelines and deploy them on the Yandex [Toloka](https://toloka.ai) crowdsourcing platform.
+𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 is a tool for creating and deploying crowdsourcing tasks on the the [Toloka](https://toloka.ai) crowdsourcing platform.
+The tool allows you to create crowdsourcing tasks using pre-defined task interfaces and YAML configuration files.

 The pipelines can consist of crowdsourcing tasks as well as `action`s that perform operations before, between or after tasks. `Forward` action is used to transfer tasks from one pool to another based on task output. `Aggregate` action is used to aggregate the output of a task; the action uses your aggregation algorithm of choice to determine the most probable correct output to a task based on majority vote. `SeparateBBoxes` is an action that takes an image with several bounding boxes, separates the bounding boxes to one per image, and creates new tasks from those.